 - Buying Fairtrade doesn’t have to cost more

 There’s such a wide range of Fairtrade products from gold to breakfast bananas that there’s something for everyone.
 Most major retailers stock Fairtrade produce, for example, the Co-op, Waitrose, and Sainsbury’s.
 Simply lookout for the Fairtrade logo.
 Products with a FAIRTRADE Mark have met internationally-agreed Fairtrade Standards designed to address the imbalance of power of conventional trade.
 There is an abundance of everyday items that shoppers can swap for Fairtrade options that won’t cost you a penny more.
 It’s not just food either.
 Cotton, flowers, beauty products the list goes on.
 Find out more here.

 This year’s FairTrade Fortnight will be a little different due to Covid 19, but you can still get involved!
 This is taken from the fairtrade website – let us know how you plan on getting involved!

 HOW CAN I GET INVOLVED?

 - Join the online festival with your friends and family.
-Sign up today and they will send you all the latest news as more exciting events are confirmed.
 You can expect to find fascinating and fun events featuring all parts of the global Fairtrade community, including Fairtrade farmers and workers, other climate campaigners, and of course the amazing grassroots network.

 - Use social media resources to spread the word online and add more voices.
 You will find posts and banners for your Facebook, Twitter, and Instagram along with this Fortnight’s key messages and FAQs to support your online campaigning.
 Head to Fairtrade Fortnight 2021 folder on the Resources Library to see all the full range of materials available.